Thank you for sending your enquiry! One of our team members will contact you shortly.

 Handling Conflict for Government

-- The Phases of Conflict Handling:
+- The phases of conflict handling:

-- Understanding the Conflict
+- Understanding the nature of the conflict.

-- Resolving the Conflict
+- Resolving the conflict effectively.

 14 Hours